awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg.md

 1. \(Optional\) On the **Configure advanced options** page, configure the following options, and then choose **Next**:

    1. To register your Amazon EC2 instances with a load balancer, choose an existing load balancer or create a new one\.
 For more information, see [Elastic Load Balancing and Amazon EC2 Auto Scaling](autoscaling-load-balancer.md)\.
-To create a new load balancer, follow the procedure in [Create and attach a new Application Load Balancer or Network Load Balancer](attach-load-balancer-asg.md#as-create-load-balancer-console)\.
+To create a new load balancer, follow the procedure in [Configure an Application Load Balancer or Network Load Balancer using the Amazon EC2 Auto Scaling console](attach-load-balancer-asg.md#as-create-load-balancer-console)\.

    1. To enable your Elastic Load Balancing \(`ELB`\) health checks, for **Health checks**, choose **ELB** under **Health check type**\.
 These health checks are optional when you enable load balancing\.